 Workplace recreational injuries and workers’ comp is a murky area.
 If you were injured while participating and have missed multiple weeks of work, it’s worth running your situation by a workers’ comp attorney to determine whether you have a claim.

-Injuries You Could Sustain in a Work-Related Recreational Activity
+Injuries You Could Sustain in an Ohio Work-Related Recreational Activity

 Fun and games are not always fun and games!
 Typical injuries sustained in recreational and fitness activities—particularly by people who are not normally active—include: